Cleveland Naturalization Attorney

 These waivers, exemptions, and modifications pertain to continuous residency and various disability and medical circumstances.

-Employed Abroad for U.S. Company
+Employed Abroad for a U.S. Company

 Were you employed by a U.S. company in your homeland or overseas?
 If so, then you can count the time employed in that position toward your continuous residency requirement when applying for citizenship.
 Qualifying employment can be determined on the Application to Preserve Residency for Naturalization, Form N-470.